Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* And lastly, we will declare the Coroutine “FadeTheImage” which will gradulally decrease the alpha of the image that’s been shown to the players screen in a while loop in case the player remains in the collision between themselves and the enemy for a continuous show of the image, as well as it should fade after the image had shown.
+* And lastly, we will declare the Coroutine `FadeTheImage` which will gradulally decrease the alpha of the image that’s been shown to the player's screen in a while loop in case the player remains in the collision between themselves and the enemy for a continuous show of the image, as well as it should fade after the image had shown.

 ```C#
     IEnumerator FadeTheImage() // fades image coroutine